HewlettPackard/Rancher-on-SimpliVity/docs-src/soln-overview/high-availability.md

 # High availability

-Anti-affinity rules are created to ensure VMs ruuning similar loads are deployed on different ESXi hosts.
+Anti-affinity rules are created to ensure VMs running similar workloads are deployed on different ESXi hosts.

 ## Admin cluster